Frequently Asked Questions

-It is not necessary to be sober for our blood tests.
+It is not necessary to fast before your blood tests.

 No, you are allowed to do your medical exam in any European country.
 Regardless of which country your license has been issued or registered.
 You could do that in our company.
 We’ll forward your medical file to your Licensing Authority.
 We can also arrange your FAA (USA) medical examination.

 You must have a medical certificate in order to apply for a license.
 A student pilot must have a valid medical certificate at the time of the first solo flight.
 However, we recommend that you undergo a medical examination as soon as possible.

 The purpose of the examination is to determine whether your health poses a risk to flight safety.
 The examination must take place periodically to assess whether there have been any changes in the state of health.
 The frequency of the examinations is determined by the age and type of license.